 - 1/2 tsp nutmeg

-In a large bowl or mixer, add the puree, eggs, sugar, vanilla and milk and whisk until aerated and colour turns a lighter shade.
+In a large bowl or mixer, add the puree, eggs, sugar, vanilla and milk or dairy free alternative and mix until aerated and colour turns a lighter shade.

 If baking in a ring mould, place on a baking sheet in the oven on 160C/325F/Gas 3 for 50 minutes.
-I have not baked this in a cake tin yet but would imagine a longer time necessary [please let me know how you get on by commenting below or emailing me email@example.com]
+I have not baked this in a cake tin yet but would imagine a longer time necessary.

-I decorated this cake with half a tin of sweetened condensed milk that I had left over in the fridge (200g) and approximately 100g icing sugar to thicken. simply mix to combine, pour over the cake and let it drizzle down the sides and decorate with orange zest if available but I'm certain chopped nuts would be fabulous too.
+In the past I've decorated this cake with half a tin of condensed milk (you can get a vegan version) that I had left over in the fridge (200g) and approximately 100g icing sugar to thicken. simply mix to combine, pour over the cake and let it drizzle down the sides and decorate with orange zest if available.
+I've also sprinkled chopped nuts too, equally as delicious.